Go Cycle construction works

-The forecourt paving will be cleaned and sealed once new steps have been installed outside Costa in the coming weeks.
+Station forecourt - The forecourt paving will be cleaned and sealed once new steps have been installed outside Costa.

-You can keep up to date on all the upcoming work for the Kingston Station project on our website.
+You can keep up to date on all the upcoming work for the Kingston Station project on our page.

 Wheatfield Way scheme:

 This scheme will provide a segregated two-way cycle lane between College roundabout and Kingston Station on sections of the A307 on Wheatfield Way and Clarence Street, with improved crossings for pedestrians and cyclists.